FAQ

 As a performing artist, I am live frequently with various projects not necessarily promoted as Ugress, but very often Ugress material is part of those performances.
 In addition to Ugress you can also follow my composer profile on social media to be informed of new performances.

 As a traditional “band” performing classic Ugress tracks, we tour maybe every second year or so?
 Depending on album release schedules and global pandemics.
-See ugress.com/live for current calendar (if any), or follow us on social media for updates.

-My question is not in the FAQ?
+My question is actually not in the FAQ?

 Oh dear!
 How can we help?